ZotDitzMyo/phyreg/README.md

 PHY=00 REG=31 : IDLE READ  ACK 0001-0000-0101-1000
 ```

-This is just a short cut for manually reading each register one at a time, and it hand for doing a diff to see which registers changed.
+This is just a shortcut for manually reading each register one at a time, and is handy for doing a diff to see which registers changed.

 ## Install